• Skip to primary navigation

 ×

-Vegan Tofu Noodles with Almond Butter
+EASY Tofu Noodles with Almond Butter Sauce

-Published: Apr 17, 2023 Modified: Jun 2, 2023 by Elizabeth · 18 Comments
+Published: Oct 16, 2023 Modified: Jan 31, 2025 by Elizabeth · 30 Comments

 Jump to Recipe

-You know those noodle bowls that are all over instagram?
+You know those noodle bowls that are all over Instagram?
 I wanted to make one.
 I'd been seeing them for weeks and they looked SO good I had to try one.

-And what more could you want?
-These bowls contain noodles, tofu, and usually a variety of fresh vegetables.
-And then there's the sauce to tie it all together....
+These bowls contain noodles, tofu, and usually a variety of fresh, colorful veggies.
+And then there's the delicious almond butter sauce to tie it all together....

-My version is a mix of flat rice noodles, seasoned quick crispy tofu, tender oyster mushrooms and crunchy bok choy and carrot, smothered in a savoury but creamy almond butter sauce.
-It's the most satisfying meal I know.
+It contains a mix of flat rice noodles, seasoned quick crispy tofu cubes, tender oyster mushrooms, crunchy bok choy and fresh carrot.

 A bowl of noodles with almond butter sauce and tofu, accompanied by a pair of chopsticks intertwined in the noodles.

-Why you'll love these noodles
+Why you'll love these tofu noodles

 Nourishing as well as delicious - Tofu is broiled instead of fried, which is not only easier but a healthier way of cooking.